easy30/easy-mybatis/README.md

 # easy-mybatis

-mybatis ORM framework base mybatis mapper framework, but more easy to use which can reduce much sql.
+mybatis ORM framework base on mybatis mapper, but more easy to use which can reduce much sql.

-No SQL need for insert, update and some select operations.
+No SQL need for insert, update and most select operations.

 ## Quick start